mzur/kirby-uniform/docs/usage.md

 ]);
 ```

-As of Kirby 2.5 you are able to specify an error message for each individual validation rule like this:
+You can also specify an error message for each individual validation rule like this:

 ```php
 $form = new Form([